 - For your immediate family member’s catastrophic illness/injury:

-- The date the immediate family member’s illness/injury ceases to be catastrophic in nature, or
+- The date the immediate family member’s illness/injury ceases to be catastrophic, or

 - The point at which the sum of all family member illness periods reaches 90 calendar days within a rolling 12 months.